biendltb/torch-istft-onnx/README.md

 removed.
 However, we still can export torch models that using `torch.stft` in the mean time.

 So what's about `torch.istft`?
 PyTorch already enforce the complex tensor input for it.
-Sure, you can use an older version of PyTorch but ONNX has not yet support `torch.istft` in its latest version (opset17) (even there is an [unpublised/unfinished work](https://github.com/onnx/onnx/blob/b8baa8446686496da4cc8fda09f2b6fe65c2a02c/onnx/reference/ops/op_stft.py#L77) for supporting it there).
+Sure, you can use an older version of PyTorch but ONNX has not yet support `torch.istft` in its latest version (opset 17) (even there is an [unpublised/unfinished work](https://github.com/onnx/onnx/blob/b8baa8446686496da4cc8fda09f2b6fe65c2a02c/onnx/reference/ops/op_stft.py#L77) for supporting it there).
 The issue has been [raised multiple times](https://github.com/pytorch/pytorch/issues/81075) but it's not clear who should take responsible for it, ONNX or PyTorch.